Techtonica/curriculum/project-example/week-9/eventonica/README.md

   - The attributes are up to you.
 Look through all the features and see what an Event needs
 - Delete an Event

-- Good for practicing: Post and Delete requests, UseReducer hook
+- Good for practicing: Post and Delete requests, useReducer hook, SQL-create table, insert data, delete data

 ### Search Events

 - Search for events by date
 - Search for events by category

-- Good for practing: Get Requests and SQL queries
+- Good for practicing: Get Requests and SQL queries

 ### Users

 - Add a new User
 - Delete a User

-- Good for practicing: Post and Delete requests
+- Good for practicing: Post and Delete requests, React state, SQL-create table, insert data, delete data

 ### Favorite Events